istumps/Verve/README.md

 # Verve

 Verve is a full-stack eCommerce website that provides a seamless shopping experience using the MERN stack (MongoDB, Express, React JS, and Node JS).
-The front-end, built with React JS, offers a user-friendly interface to display products, manage the product cart, and handle user login and registration.
+The front-end, built with React JS, offers a responsive user-friendly interface to display products, manage the product cart, and handle user login and registration.
 This project also includes an admin panel to facilitate effective product management.

 <img width="600" alt="Screen Shot 2023-08-06 at 3 29 06 AM" src="https://github.com/istumps/Verve/assets/90006484/b5fba27f-6c53-4f59-8dd3-b9a2a166770a">